Disclosure: Some links on this page are affiliate links. If you purchase through these links, we may earn a commission at no extra cost to you.

 If you've been searching for orforglipron availability, here's the full picture — current status, the timeline backed by sources you can check yourself, the pricing paths Lilly has publicly disclosed, how to avoid scams, and an honest breakdown of whether waiting makes sense for your situation.
 We verified every major claim on this page and linked the sources below.

-Orforglipron — once-daily oral GLP-1 investigational medicine taken without food or water timing restrictions in clinical trials, designed for weight loss and blood sugar control
+Foundayo (orforglipron) — once-daily oral GLP-1 medication, FDA-approved April 1, 2026, taken without food or water timing restrictions in clinical trials, designed for weight loss and blood sugar control

 Orforglipron Availability Snapshot

-Every row verified March 31, 2026.
+Every row verified May 5, 2026.
 We update within 24 hours of any FDA action or Lilly announcement.
-Next watch date: April 10, 2026.

 CheckpointCurrent StatusSource